grammarly/rocker-compose/README.md

 * [License](#license)

 # Rationale
 There is an official [docker-compose](https://github.com/docker/compose) tool that was made exactly for the same purpose.
-But we found that it is missing a few key features that makes us unable using it for deployments.
-For us, composition tool should:
+But we found that it is missing a few key features that makes us unable to use it for production deployment.
+For us, a docker composition tool should:

 1. Be able to read the manifest (configuration file) and run an isolated chain of containers, respecting a dependency graph
-2. Be idempotent.
-Only affected containers should be restarted. *(docker-compose simply restarts everything on every run)*
+2. Be idempotent: only affected containers should be restarted *(docker-compose simply restarts everything on every run)*
 3. Support all Docker's configuration options, such as all you can do with plain `docker run`
-4. Support configurable namespaces and avoid name clashes between apps *(docker-compose does not even support underscores in container names, that's a bummer)*
+4. Support configurable namespaces and avoid name clashes between apps *(docker-compose does not even support underscores in container names - that's a bummer)*
-5. Remove containers that are not in the manifest anymore *docker-compose does not*
+5. Remove containers that are not in the manifest anymore *(docker-compose does not)*
-6. Respect any changes that can be made to containers configuration.
-Images can be updated, their names might stay same, in cases of using `:latest` tags
+6. Respect any changes that can be made to containers' configuration.
+Images can be updated, their names might stay the same, in cases of using `:latest` tags
-7. Dependency graph can also define which actions may run in parallel, utilize it
+7. From the dependency graph, we can determine, which actions may run in parallel, and utilize it
-8. Support templating in the manifest file.
-Not just putting ENV variables, but also be able to do conditionals, etc. *(docker-compose does not have it, but they recently came up with a [pretty good solution](https://github.com/docker/compose/issues/1377), which we may adopt soon as well)*
+8. Support templating in the manifest file: not only ENV variables, but also conditionals, etc. *(docker-compose does not have it, but they recently came up with a [pretty good solution](https://github.com/docker/compose/issues/1377), which we may adopt soon as well)*

-Contributing these features to docker-compose was also an option, but we decided to come up with own solution due the following reasons:
+Contributing these features to docker-compose was also an option, but we decided to come up with a new solution due the following reasons:

-1. docker-machine is written in Python, we don't have tools in Python.
+1. `docker-machine` is written in Python, we don't have tools in Python.
 Also it would be nice if the tool was written in Go to benefit from the existing ecosystem and to ease installations on development machines and any instance or CI server
-2. We want to have a full control over the tool and can add any feature to it any time
+2. We wanted to have full control over the tool and be able to add any feature to it any time
-3. Time factor was also critical, we were able to come up with a working solution in a four days
+3. Time factor was also critical, we were able to come up with a working solution in four days

 # How it works
-The most notable feature of rocker-compose is **idempotency**.
+The most notable feature of `rocker-compose` is **idempotency**.
 We have to be able to compare any bit of a container runtime, which includes configuration and state.
 For every run, rocker-compose is building two data sets: **desired** and **actual**.
 "Desired" is the list of containers given in the manifest.
 "Actual" is the list of currently running containers we get through the Docker API.
 By [comparing the two sets](/src/compose/diff.go) and knowing the dependencies between the containers we are about to run, we build an [ordered action list](src/compose/action.go).
 You can also consider the action list as a *delta* between the two sets.

-If a desired container does not exist, rocker-compose simply creates it (and optionally starts).
-For existing container with the same name (namespace does help here), it does a more sophisticated comparison:
+If a desired container does not exist, `rocker-compose` simply creates it (and optionally starts).
+For an existing container with the same name (namespace does help here), it does a more sophisticated comparison:

-1. **Compare configuration.** When starting a container, rocker-compose puts the serialized source YAML configuration to a label called "rocker-compose-config".
-By [comparing](/src/compose/config/compare.go) the source config from the manifest and the one stored in a running container label, rocker-compose can detect changes.
+1. **Compare configuration.** When starting a container, `rocker-compose` puts the serialized source YAML configuration to a label called `rocker-compose-config`.
+By [comparing](/src/compose/config/compare.go) the source config from the manifest and the one stored in a running container label, `rocker-compose` can detect changes.
-2. **Compare image id**.
-Rocker-compose also checks if the image id was changed.
-It may happen when you are using `:latest` tags, when image can be updated without changing the tag.
+2. **Compare image id**. `rocker-compose` also checks if the image id has changed.
+It may happen when you are using `:latest` tags, and an image can be updated without changing the tag.
 3. [Compare state](#state).

-It allows rocker-compose to do **as fewer changes as possible** to make the actual state match the desired one.
-If something was changed, rocker-compose re-creates the container from scratch.
-Note that any container change can trigger re-creations of other containers depending on the first one.
+It allows `rocker-compose` to perform **as few changes as possible** to make the actual state match the desired one.
+If something was changed, `rocker-compose` recreates the container from scratch.
+Note that any container change can trigger recreations of other containers depending on that one.

 **In case of loose coupling**, you can benefit from a micro-services approach and do clever updates, affecting only a single container, without touching others.
-See [patterns](#patterns) to know more about best practices.
+See [patterns](#patterns) to learn more about the best practices.

 # Production use
-Rocker-compose isn't yet battle tested for production.
-However, it's intended to use for deployments, due its idempotent properties.
-The idea is that anything you do with rocker-compose on your local machine, you can do with remote machine by simply adding remote host parameters or having [appropriate ENV](https://docs.docker.com/reference/commandline/cli/#environment-variables).
-Rocker-compose implements docker's native client interface for connection parameterization.
+`rocker-compose` isn't yet battle-tested for production.
+However, it's intended to use for deployments due to its idempotent properties.
+The idea is that anything you do with `rocker-compose` on your local machine you can do on a remote machine by simply adding remote host parameters or having [appropriate ENV](https://docs.docker.com/reference/commandline/cli/#environment-variables). `rocker-compose` implements docker's native client interface for connection parameterization.

 ```bash
 $ rocker-compose run                              # gathers info about docker server from ENV